larsyngvelundin/SwedishCities/README.md

 # Swedish Cities

 Had to gather this information for a project at work.
-It't not perfect, but something to work with.
+It's not perfect, but something to work with.

 List of cities/places is from an internal list.